 (4) “Certified emission level” means the highest deteriorated emission level in an engine family for a given pollutant from the applicable transient and/or steady-state testing, rounded to the same number of decimal places as the applicable standard.
 Note that there may be two certified emission levels for CO2 if a family is certified for both vocational and tractor use.

-(5) “Exempt bus” refers to a bus that is equipped with a 2022 and subsequent model year diesel-fueled heavy-duty engine that is certified to both the federal emission standards for 2010 and later model year diesel heavy-duty engines and vehicles as set forth in title 40, Code of Federal Regulations, section 86.007-11, as last amended Oct.
-25, 2016, and the federal Greenhouse Gas Emissions and Fuel Economy Standards for Medium- and Heavy-Duty Engines and Vehicles – Phase 2 requirements promulgated at 81 Fed.
+(5) “Exempt bus” refers to a bus that is equipped with a 2022 through 2026 model year diesel-fueled heavy-duty engine that is certified to both the federal emission standards for 2010 through 2026 model year diesel heavy-duty engines and vehicles as set forth in title 40, Code of Federal Regulations, section 86.007-11, as last amended October 25, 2016, and the federal Greenhouse Gas Emissions and Fuel Economy Standards for Medium- and Heavy-Duty Engines and Vehicles – Phase 2 requirements promulgated at 81 Fed.
 Reg.
 73,478 (October 25, 2016), which are incorporated by reference herein.

 (6) “Family certification level” (FCL) means a CO2 emission level declared by the manufacturer that is at or above emission test results for all emission-data engines.
 The FCL serves as the emission standard for the engine family with respect to certification testing if it is different than the otherwise applicable standard.
 The FCL must be expressed to the same number of decimal places as the emission standard it replaces.